dansmyers/IntroToCS-Fall-2019/Labs/2-Variables.md

 Java contains a bulit-in class called `Math` that provides several useful math features.

 It includes a built-in constant value of pi, `Math.PI`, which is defined to be the `double` value closest to the true value of pi.
 This is better than using a hard-coded 3.14 in your programs.
+Remember that `PI` is capitalized to indicate that it's a `final` constant and can't be changed or reassigned.

 Write a program to calculate the area of a circle using `Math.PI`.